michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 6. And now, my brethren, if I come to you and speak with you in tongues, what do I profit you, unless I speak with you, or by revelation, or by knowledge, or by prophecy, or by doctrine?

-7. For thosethings also which have no life in them, and give voice, whether pipe or harp, if distinction be not made between a tone and its fellow, how can it be known what is sung, or what is played?Or, stricken.
+7. For those

 8. And if the trumpet call a voice which is not distinguished, who will prepare for the battle?

 9. So you also, if you speak the word in a tongue, and there be no interpretation, how will it be known what you say?
 Will you not be as if speaking with the air?

-10. For, behold, there are many kinds of tongues in the world, and not one of them hath not signification;Voice.
+10. For, behold, there are many kinds of tongues in the world, and not one of them hath not signification;

 11. but if I do not know the power of the voice, I become as a barbarian to him who speaks, and he also who speaks is a barbarian to me.